 Small distribution companies often rely heavily on film festivals.
 They can represent the only viable avenue to attract a truly global audience.
 Piracy can have devastating effect on films if they’re made available online prior, or during their premier at film festivals.

-A key objective of MyFFF is to provide world-wide visibility to a young generation of French film makers, but how can we limit or even eliminate piracy?
+A key objective of MyFFF is to provide world-wide visibility to a young generation of French film makers, but how can we fight against piracy?

 Piracy can be reduced by increasing the legal access points to the festival, through multiple VOD partner platforms which are available across the globe.
 By providing top-quality, HD content, subtitled by professionals (like Titrafilm) helps to differentiate against the often-poorer quality copies available through piracy.
 Creating a unique experience which can only be fully lived through the festivals official network can also help to reduce the demand for these illegal copies.